RafaRed/Mascara/README.md

 We can avoid services to generate our profile?

 # Main Objective
-Do random searches, making harder to generate and sell the user profile.
+Do random searches, making harder to services generate and sell the user data, profile.

 # How to
 Configure the config.py file with your own dir.